• Skip to primary navigation

 3. Once the dressing has thickened, add the parmesan cheese and blend for a few seconds to fully incorporate.

-4. Dressing should have a medium-thick consistency.
+4. The dressing should have a medium-thick consistency.

 Store in an airtight container with a lid.